 _

-Stop in the flowered village of Chédigny
+Make a stop in the floral village of Chédigny

 _